Smile (comic book)

 Smile is an autobiographical graphic novel written by Raina Telgemeier.
-It was published in February of 2010 by Graphix, an imprint of Scholastic Inc. The novel provides an account of the author's life, characterized by dental procedures and struggles with fitting in, from sixth grade to high school.
+It was published in February 2010 by Graphix, an imprint of Scholastic Inc. The novel provides an account of the author's life, characterized by dental procedures and struggles with fitting in, from sixth grade to high school.
 The book originated as a webcomic, which was serialized on Girlamatic.
 It is most appropriate for readers between fourth and sixth grade.
 Smile has had a pedagogical impact, and reviews have been written on this novel.

 Background

 Smile was initially published as a webcomic on Girlamatic, an online magazine website.
 One strip of Telgemeier’s comic was published online each week.
 Telgemeier created this comic to tell the story of her adolescence, though she did not initially write these strips for Girlamatic with children in mind as her intended audience.

 Smile was published as a graphic novel with eight chapters by the Graphix imprint of Scholastic Inc. in 2010.
 Stephanie Yue did the color for the novel version of Smile.